MufeedKcp/system_file_automation/README.md

 ## Notes for Recruiters

 * This project intentionally avoids external libraries to highlight **core Python competency**.
-* The scripts are modular and easily extensible (e.g., logging, dry‑run mode, CLI arguments).
 * Demonstrates readiness for junior data engineering, backend, automation, or scripting roles.

 ---

-## Improvements will focus on :
+## Future improvements will focus on :

 * Add logging instead of `print`
-* Support recursive directory traversal
-* Add CLI arguments with `argparse`
-* Implement unit tests
-* Add rollback / dry‑run mode
+* use shutil.move instead of os.rename